Dennis Eckersley: Pitching style

 Eckersley's unusual delivery utilized a high leg kick along with a long, pronounced sidearm throwing motion.
-He had pinpoint accuracy, and fellow Hall of Famer Goose Gossage said of him, "He could hit a gnat in the butt with a pitch if he wanted to.”
+He had pinpoint accuracy: fellow Hall of Famer Goose Gossage said of him, "He could hit a gnat in the butt with a pitch if he wanted to.”
 Eckersley was aggressive and animated on the mound, and he was known for his intimidating stare and pumping his fist after a strikeout.
-As a starter, Eckersley was able to throw four pitches for strikes, but as a reliever he narrowed his repertoire to two pitches; a sinker and a backdoor slider.
+As a starter, Eckersley threw four pitches, but as a reliever he narrowed his repertoire to two pitches: a sinker and a backdoor slider.

 Post-playing career

 In 1999, he ranked Number 98 on The Sporting News list of the 100 Greatest Baseball Players.
 He was named to the Major League Baseball All-Century Team.
 On January 6, 2004, he was elected to the Baseball Hall of Fame in his first year of eligibility, with 83.2% of the votes.
 On August 13, 2005, Eckersley's uniform number (43) was officially retired by the Oakland Athletics.
 The baseball field at his alma mater, Washington High School, has been named in his honor.

-In 2017, Eckersley rejoined the Athletics as the special assistant to Dave Kaval, the team's president.
+In 2017, Eckersley rejoined the Athletics as the special assistant team president Dave Kaval.